Illustration of sustainable energy sources including solar, wind, biofuel, and natural gas.

 Wind Energy

-Wind is a clean and renewable energy source that does not result in air or water pollution.
-It is free and available worldwide, as well as being space efficient.
-Low operating costs and a great potential for powering homes are also sizable positives for wind energy.
-Cons include being intermittent and unpredictable, potentially killing bats and birds, requiring a high upfront investment, biological impacts, as well as noise and visual pollution.
+Wind energy is intermittent and unpredictable, potentially killing bats and birds, requiring a high upfront investment, biological impacts, as well as noise and visual pollution.
 Many Experts worldwide assert that wind energy is not a reliable source of energy.
+The manufacturing and transportation of wind energy components cause pollution.

 Hydrogen Energy